Style Guide

 Examples:

-• [[{$FullName}?action=edit|Edit]] for the editing or
+• [[{$FullName}?action=edit|Edit]] for editing

 • [[{$FullName}?action=diff|differences]] for differences.